Ricsikeee17/PowerBank/README.md

-\# Custom PowerBank
+# Custom PowerBank

 This is a custom made powerbank from scratch that will use 18650 batteries from a laptop battery.
+I made this because I had some laying 18650 batteries and I need a powerbank for my phone because I doesn't hold the charge through the day.
+It will have one USB C port to charge itself and your phone.

-\##PCB
+## PCB